postgresml/postgresml/README.md

 ]
 ```

-*Natural Language Infenrence (NLI)*
+### Natural Language Inference (NLI)

-In NLI the model determines the relationship between two given texts.
-Concretely, the model takes a premise and a hypothesis and returns a class that can either be:
+NLI, or Natural Language Inference, is a type of model that determines the relationship between two texts.
+The model takes a premise and a hypothesis as inputs and returns a class, which can be one of three types:
-- entailment, which means the hypothesis is true.
+- Entailment: This means that the hypothesis is true based on the premise.
-- contraction, which means the hypothesis is false.
+- Contradiction: This means that the hypothesis is false based on the premise.
-- neutral, which means there's no relation between the hypothesis and the premise.
+- Neutral: This means that there is no relationship between the hypothesis and the premise.

-The benchmark dataset for this task is GLUE (General Language Understanding Evaluation).
-NLI models have different variants, such as Multi-Genre NLI, Question NLI and Winograd NLI.
+The GLUE dataset is the benchmark dataset for evaluating NLI models.
+There are different variants of NLI models, such as Multi-Genre NLI, Question NLI, and Winograd NLI.

+If you want to use an NLI model, you can find them on the :hugs: Hugging Face model hub.
+Look for models with "nli" or "mnli".

 ```sql
 SELECT pgml.transform(